GiftedTerry/PROTECH/README.md

-# ContactPROTECH
+# PROTECH
-How to contact us
+How to know mor about us
+# TERRY
+i care very much and i will try to improve with time 🥺